mmmorris1975/aws-runas/docs/iam_config.md

 source_profile attribute, or in the default section.
 This configuration is non-standard in that other tools (like the awscli) which read the .aws/config file will not recognize the mfa_serial attribute configured outside a role profile, and will not prompt you for the MFA code.
-One example of this would be using the awscli tools with the --profile option, as that is expecting the mfa_serial attribute to be present in the role profile if it is required for the role.
+One example of this would be using the awscli tools with the --profile option, which expects the mfa_serial attribute to be present in the role profile if it is required for the role.
 However, if your workflow revolves around using aws-runas there should be no harm using this non-standard setup.

 The following example demonstrates how to set up the .aws/config file using the common mfa_serial attribute.
 With this